rommguy/react-custom-scroll/README.md

 ### It doesn't work, please help me

 - Check if you forgot to remove 'overflow' properties from the content root element.
-- Check if your height limit is relative to parent, and you didn't use heightRelativetoParent prop.
+- Check if your height limit is relative to parent, and you didn't use heightRelativeToParent prop.